mariusv/mariusv.com/README.md

 ## LICENSE

-The following files, directories, and their contents are Copyright Jonathan Robson and licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+The following files, directories, and their contents are Copyright Marius Voila and licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).

 * _\_posts_